yrong/node-ldapauth-fork/README.md

 The LDAP authentication flow is usually:

-1. Bind the admin client using the given `bindDn` and `bindCredentials`
+1. Bind the admin client using the given `bindDN` and `bindCredentials`
 2. Use the admin client to search for the user by substituting `{{username}}` from the `searchFilter` with given username
 3. If user is found, verify the given password by trying to bind the user client with the found LDAP user object and given password
 4. If password was correct and group search options were provided, search for the groups of the user